hunterphillips/StudyUp/README.md

 # StudyUp

-StudyUp is a full-stack web application and concept mobile app designed for high school and college students that allows users to challenge one another with trivia-style quizzes based on course material.
+StudyUp is a concept educational app that allows students to challenge one another with trivia-style quizzes based on course material.

 The application backend is built with Node.js and Express.
 Realtime interaction between clients is handled with Socket.IO